awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/6_optional.md

 ## Results
 As you can see, scanned data for the different queries changes significantly.
-For this lab, we have used small amount of data.
-But imagine the optimization of ressources we could obtain applying this to larges amounts of data across an organization.

 File format | Data scanned for the query
 --- | ---
 CSV| **1.56MB**
 Parquet | **87.53 KB**
 Parquet with partitions | **0.28 KB**

+As you can see, partitioning Parquet data results in a significantly higher query performance.
+For this lab, you have used small amount of data.
+Imagine the optimization of ressources organizations could reach by using a columnar format to query their data.

 **Click on *Next Step* to continue to the next module.**

-{{< prev_next_button link_prev_url="../5_compare_performance" link_next_url="../7_conclusion" />}}
+{{< prev_next_button link_prev_url="../5_compare_performance" link_next_url="../7_lifecycle_rules" />}}